Compare the Best Travel Insurance Plans for 2023

 Does travel insurance cover COVID-19?

-Many travel insurance plans now specifically cover Covid-19 cancellation and medical expenses.
+Many travel insurance plans now specifically cover Covid-19 cancellation and medical expenses or offer stand-alone covid travel insurance.
 They may reimburse costs incurred from a mandatory quarantine, Covid-19-related medical expenses, and trip interruption and cancellation.
 Some specific Covid-19 plans only cover Covid-19-related expenses and do not automatically include coverage for other medical needs.

 It is worth verifying details carefully before deciding on a Covid-19 travel insurance policy.
 Covid-19 coverage and news change frequently, so check with your service providers for the latest information.